Khushi041/pay-and-park/README.md

 ## Support and Feedback
 For any issues or feedback regarding the Pay and Park app, please contact us at [hetrajsolanki148@gmail.com].
 We welcome any suggestions for improvement and are committed to providing a seamless parking experience for our users.

-Thank you for choosing Pay and Park!
+Thank you for choosing Pay and Park !